 Landslides (Historical to lower?
-Pleistocene) - Very poorly sorted clay- to boulder-size debris and large, intact bedrock blocks deposited by rotational, translational, and earth-flow movement; characterized by hummocky topography, numerous internal scarps, chaotic bedding attitudes, and small ponds, marshy depressions, and meadows; at several locations, landslide deposits spill across the Thousand Lake fault zone and the older, less recently active parts of these deposits exhibit fault scarps (scarps that must have once been present between still-existing scarps must have been destroyed by subsequent landslide movement and so the fault there is dotted): query indicates area of suspected lateral spread morphology along the Fremont River northeast of Fremont; see discussion of landslides of Rabbit Valley (Qmsv) for relationship between Qms and Qmsv; Qmsh denotes small historical landslide in lower Carmel strata above Cedar Creek spring; thickness highly variable, but map patterns suggest that larger deposits on the west flank of Thousand Lake Mountain locally exceed several hundred feet thick; deposits mapped as Qms are not divided by inferred age because even landslides that have subdued morphology (suggesting that they are older, weathered, and have not experienced recent, large-scale movement) may continue to exhibit slow creep or are capable of renewed movement if stability thresholds are exceeded (Ashland, 2003).
+Pleistocene) - Very poorly sorted clay- to boulder-size debris and large, intact bedrock blocks deposited by rotational, translational, and earth-flow movement; characterized by hummocky topography, numerous internal scarps, chaotic bedding attitudes, and small ponds, marshy depressions, and meadows; at several locations, landslide deposits spill across the Thousand Lake fault zone and the older parts of these deposits exhibit fault scarps; query indicates area of suspected lateral spread morphology along the Fremont River northeast of Fremont; see discussion of landslides of Rabbit Valley (Qmsv) for relationship between Qms and Qmsv; Qmsh denotes small historical landslide in lower Carmel strata above Cedar Creek spring; thickness highly variable, but map patterns suggest that larger deposits on the west flank of Thousand Lake Mountain locally exceed several hundred feet thick; deposits mapped as Qms are not divided by inferred age because even landslides that have subdued morphology (suggesting that they are older, weathered, and have not experienced recent, large-scale movement) may continue to exhibit slow creep or are capable of renewed movement if stability thresholds are exceeded (Ashland, 2003).